NicosNicolaou16/Pokedex_Compose/README.md

 The percentage for showing the skills of each Pokémon is calculated using the [PercentageWithAnimation](https://github.com/NicosNicolaou16/PercentagesWithAnimationCompose) built by [@NicosNicolaou16](https://github.com/NicosNicolaou16). <br />
+[Navigation 3](https://developer.android.com/guide/navigation/navigation-3) for Jetpack Compose is a modern, Compose-native navigation system where you manage a stack of serializable destination keys and display them with NavDisplay, giving you direct control, state retention, and flexible adaptive UI without traditional graphs or routes. <br />

 # Versioning